shimmeringbee/zda/README.md

 The Zigbee Device Adapter is a suite of libraries and functions to manage the abstraction from Zigbee Nodes to Shimmering Bee devices.

-## Supported Zigbee Devices

-Please see the included SUPPORTED.md documentation.

 ## Install

 Add an import and most IDEs will `go get` automatically, if it doesn't `go build` will fetch.